gnemzek/lynx-stats/README.md

 ## Limitations

-Due to API limitations, all games do not appear in the inidivdual players' gamelog pages.
+Due to API limitations:
+- All games do not appear in the inidivdual players' gamelog pages.

-API does not update as frequently as scores do - this is not a project for seeing realtime score updates.
+- API does not update as frequently as scores do - this is not a project for seeing realtime score updates.

-Recent games may not be up-to-date because of frequency of API updates.
+- Recent games may not be up-to-date because of frequency of API updates.